openTdataCH/ojp-adapter/README.md

   * Model mapper between VDV specification to the Transmodel like implementaiton model
   * Simple [OpenApi 3](https://swagger.io/blog/news/whats-new-in-openapi-3-0/) REST API based application offering a Swagger UI to execute requests against OJP

+#### ~~OJP v1.0 implementation (DEPRECATED)~~

+OK: Covers **Place, Trip, DatedVehicleJourney (including Departures/Arrivals)**

+* **Currently, OJPAdapter deals with one SINGLE Journey-Planner request at a time**, though MULTIPLE requests could be performed at once.
+* Complete OJP set of request-filters (currently the most relevant filters are adapted).
+* Complete OJP response mapping (currently the most relevant properties are implemented).
+* Implement further details marked by _TODO_
+* Quality tests for correctly mapped output should be verified and confirmed by SKI+.

 ## Known usage